hyperledger-archives/indy-sdk/doc/design/payment-interface/payment-interface.md

 ///     amount: <int>, // amount of tokens to transfer to this payment address
 ///     extra: <str>, // optional data
 ///   }]
+/// wallet_handle: wallet handle where keys for signature are stored
 ///
 /// #Returns
 /// req_with_fees_json - modified Indy request with added fees info